 - Dented and damaged storm drains, gutters, and collars

 - Interior water damage (stains or bubbling/puckering of wallpaper and/or paint on walls or ceilings)

 Time is a factor, as it is with most things, and experts agree that the spring is the best time to inspect your roof and get problem areas resolved, giving you ample time for both repairs and prevention before the winter weather hits again.

 With roof assessments, certified and licensed professional will always do the job.
 First, they will walk around the perimeter of the home from the ground level to inspect for cracks in the brickwork/concrete, which are tell-tale signs of a roof leak.

 The inspector will next check the downspouts for remnants of shingles that might have spilled out via the gutter system, which is indicative of wear.

 Next, the technician will go on the roof and walk around, inspecting more closely the shingles and general roof structure.
 If applicable, we might also check under your roof in the attic or crawlspace, as well as inside walls or ceilings for evidence of roof leaks.

 All problem areas will be well-documented and sometimes photographed so you can see exactly what we are seeing.
 After the inspection is complete and you have a thorough explanation of what we found, we will then give you our recommendations for repairs and estimated costs.

 For the greatest in roof protection and damage prevention, Mr. Roof has your house “covered.”
-Call or visit our website to schedule your spring roof inspection appointment and cross it off your spring to-do list today.
+Call or visit our locations page to schedule your spring roof inspection appointment and cross it off your spring to-do list today.